-A non-stick surface on a pot is rather like a piece of plastic film.
-As synthetic coatings are less durable than the underlying metal and is therefore reactive and toxic.
+A non-stick surface on a pot, even if PTFE and PFOA free, is synthetic and less durable than the underlying metal and is therefore reactive and toxic.
 With use, the coating will pit, scratch and wear off from the pan and into your food.
 Then you’re cooking on a reactive pan.
-Don’t be seduced by advertisements for “green,” “healthy” or “ceramic” nonstick cookware.
-Also here’s why you’ll want to pass on aluminum pots.
+Don’t be seduced by advertisements for nonstick cookware.
 And don’t despair; there are safe, non-reactive alternatives.